Loss Run Claim Reserve Analysis

 Which Loss Run Claim Reserves To Analyze?

 Now that you have a list of those claims, how do you tell which ones are over-reserved or should be closed?
 Well, I have been able to answer hundreds of questions in this blog.
 This is the first time that I have no sure answer.
-Contrary to the belief of some people, reserving Workers Comp files is an art that is very difficult.
+Contrary to the belief of some people, reserving Workers Comp files is a very difficult art.
 I could write a book just on how to analyze loss runs.

 I want to avoid sounding like an infomercial for our services.
 I will not “toot our own horns.”
 The best thing I can say to do is have a working relationship with your adjuster.
 That will help somewhat.

-I have posted a large number of posts on loss runs, file reserving and contacting your Workers Comp adjuster.
-Feel free to look through the posts on this page and on the archived pages.
+I have posted a large number of posts on loss runs, file reserving, and contacting your Workers Comp adjuster.
+Feel free to look through the posts on this page and the archived pages.
 The Search Box may be a good shortcut.

 Next Post – A Statistic That Floored Me From The American Medical Association